emilieanthony/dentistimo-documentation/README.md

 - **Pipe-filter**

 We use pipe filter architecture where the MQTT broker is the pipe and the components are the filters.
-For example the availabilty checker transforms the data before forwarding it to the broker .
+For example the availabilty checker transforms the data before forwarding it to the broker.

 ## Technical specification